 This type of coverage may also help you pay any extra expenses to keep your business running because of the loss.
-For instance, in the above example, if you relocate your business temporarily because of the fire, your business interruption coverage would probably not pay for all utilities at your new location, but it would likely pay the difference if your utility costs went up as a result of having to temporarily move.
+For instance, in the above example, if you relocate your business temporarily because of the fire, your business interruption insurance would probably not pay for all utilities at your new location, but it would likely pay the difference if your utility costs went up as a result of having to temporarily move.

 Your pre-loss earnings are the basis for reimbursement under business interruption coverage.
 Lost earnings are typically defined as revenues minus ongoing expenses.

 Different businesses have different needs when it comes to coverage choices.
 For example, a small manufacturer may require different coverage than a retail operation.
 If you have any questions when choosing your coverage, a conversation with an insurance agent may help.
 But, here are a few things to start thinking about:

 - How likely is it that a covered loss will occur?
 For example, if you live on the Gulf Coast, hurricane frequency is one consideration.

 - How long would it take to get your business up and running after a serious event?

 - If you rent, how well protected is your building?

 - Are sprinkler systems up to date and functional?

 - Is comparable commercial space readily available in your area, or would it take weeks to find a suitable location?